Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Side-Tuning: The Simplest Additive Approach

 We often care about the performance not only on the current target task but also on the previously learned tasks.
 This is the case for \emph{incremental learning}, where we want an agent that can learn a sequence of tasks $\mathcal{T}_1, ..., \mathcal{T}_m$ and is capable of reasonable performance across the entire set at the end of training.
 In this paradigm, catastrophic forgetting (diminished performance on $\{\mathcal{T}_1, ..., \mathcal{T}_{m-1}\}$ due to learning $\mathcal{T}_m$) becomes a major issue.

-In our experiments, we dedicate one new side network to each task, depicted in Figure~\ref{fig:methodlogy_lll}.
-For task $\mathcal{T}_t$, our loss function is where $t$ is the task number and $D_t$ is some readout of the \sidetuning{} representation.
-This simple approach follows the training curve in Figure~\ref{fig:tlc} with no possible catastrophic forgetting.
-Furthermore, since \sidetuning{} is independent of task order, training does not slow down as training progresses (as $m$ increases, see Section~\ref{sec:rigidity}).
+In our experiments, we dedicate one new side network to each task.
+We define a task $\mathcal{T}: x \mapsto P(Y)$ as a mapping from inputs, $x$, to a probability distribution over the output space, $Y$.
+For example, $x$ is an RGB image mapped to probabilities over object classes, $Y$.
+Datasets for a task are a set of pairs $\{(x,y)~|~y \sim \mathcal{T}(x)\}$.
+For task $\mathcal{T}_t$, our loss function is where $t$ is the task number and $D_t$ is some decoder readout of the \sidetuning{} representation.
+This simple approach leads to the training curve in Figure~\ref{fig:tlc} with no possible catastrophic forgetting.
+Furthermore, since \sidetuning{} is independent of task order, training does not slow down as training progresses.
 We observe that this approach provides a strong baseline for incremental learning, outperforming existing approaches in the literature while using fewer parameters on more tasks (in Section \ref{sec:lifelong}).

 \Sidetuning{} naturally handles other continuous learning scenarios besides incremental learning.
 A related problem is that of continuous adaptation, where the agent needs to perform well (e.g. minimizing regret) on a stream of tasks with undefined boundaries and where there might very little data per task and no task repeats.
 As we show in Section~\ref{sec:lifelong}, inflexibility becomes a serious problem for constraint-based methods and task-specific performance declines after learning more than a handful of tasks.
 Moreover, continuous adaptation requires an online method as task boundaries must be detected and data cannot be replayed (e.g. to generate constraints for EWC).